Bluescape touch screen clients

 The Challenge

 Scale changes everything in interface design.
 A toolbar at the top of a standard monitor is always within reach.
 On a 104-inch wall display, that same toolbar is physically unreachable for many users.
 Hit zones sized for a cursor are too small for a fingertip.
-Presentation mode means clearing all the UI chrome; users still need a way to get it back, wherever they happen to be standing in the workspace.
+Presentation mode means clearing all UI chrome; users still need a way to restore it, wherever they happen to be in the workspace.

 The users were as varied as the environments: enterprise meeting attendees, room facilitators, teachers, post-production teams in the M&E industry, and analysts in government situational awareness rooms.
 Some were highly technical.
 Most just needed to collaborate.
 All of them were on their feet.